To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

-Helen is single and now that she is not working she has limited financial means.
-She reports having a problem with drinking in her twenties, but has not had a drink in three years.
+Sara is single, and now that she is not working she has limited financial means.
+She reports having a problem with drinking in her twenties but has not had a drink in three years.
 She currently smokes.
-She denies any history of substance abuse and there is no family history of alcohol or substance abuse.
+She denies any history of substance abuse, and there is no family history of alcohol or substance abuse.

 An MRI was done one year ago that was significant for a herniated disc at the L5/S1 level and mild spinal stenosis.

-The Opioid Risk Tool was administered and it was determined that the patient is at low risk for opioid abuse.
-She signed a written opioid treatment agreement that outlines the conditions of the opioid therapy.
+The Opioid Risk Tool was administered, and it was determined that the patient is at low risk for opioid abuse.
+She signed a written opioid treatment agreement that outlines the conditions of opioid therapy.
 The state prescription drug monitoring program was queried and showed no suspicious activity.

 The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg; two tablets every six hours as needed (56 tablets) for 1 week.

-Five days later she calls for an early refill and reports that the medication is really not helping her pain and she just lies around all day.
+Five days later, she calls for an early refill and reports that the medication is not helping her pain and she just lies around all day.

 She comes back into the office for re-evaluation and reports she needed to take more pain medication than prescribed.
 It was reviewed with the patient that she violated the opioid agreement.
 A urine sample was obtained that showed no illicit substances or medications that would not be expected in the urine.
 The prescription drug monitoring program did not show that she got any other prescriptions in the interim.

 She was referred to a psychiatrist and a pain specialist.
 She was agreeable to both.
 She was able to get into the psychiatrist within one week, but the pain specialist appointment was three weeks out.
-The patient saw the psychiatrist and he diagnosed the patient with depression and started her on sertraline.
+The patient saw the psychiatrist, and he diagnosed the patient with depression and started her on duloxetine (which may also help with pain).
 The psychiatrist was unable to make an assessment related to opioid abuse.

 The patient is prescribed fourteen pills oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.